schartrand77/mkw2/README.md

 MakerWorks v2 - self-hosted 3D print hub

 MakerWorks v2 is a self-hosted library for sharing printable models, estimating print jobs, and (optionally) taking payments.
-This guide is aimed at Unraid Community Applications users.
+This page is a user guide for the Unraid Community Applications listing.

 What you get
 - Upload STL/OBJ/3MF files with optional cover images; STL files preview in-browser.